Table of contents

 What is not covered in travel insurance?

-With a purchase of travel insurance, you won’t be covered in any circumstances in which you are being “reckless.”
-Accidents happen, and you should always be cautious when you are traveling in a different country; however, if you are putting yourself or other people in danger, you won’t be covered.
+With a purchase of travel insurance, you probably won’t be covered in any circumstances in which you are being “reckless.”
+Accidents happen, and you should always be cautious when you are traveling in a different country; however, if you are putting yourself or other people in danger, you likely won’t be covered.

 Generally, extreme sports are also not covered.
 There can sometimes be plans that cost extra, which cover these types of activities.
 The “extreme” activities are things like paragliding, skydiving, bungee jumping and more activities beyond regular sports or hobbies.